Kava-Labs/kava/x/community/spec/01_concepts.md

 ### Rewards

-Rewards payout behavior for staking depends on the module parameter, and will change based on the "switchover" time parameter `upgrade_time_disable_inflation`.
+Rewards payout behavior for staking depends on the module parameters, and will change based on the "switchover" time parameter `upgrade_time_disable_inflation`.

 If the current block is *before* the switchover time and the